PanDAWMS/panda-server/README.txt

 Release Note

 * current
+  * removed computingElement matching in getJob for test jobs
+  * use transtimelo for timeout of analysis transfers
+  * fixed for site->siteid in installedSW
   * added protection to _checkRole()
   * use cache version matching for analysis
   * added 'user' to NG words in Notifier